 In something of an anomaly when valuing colored diamonds, purity of color doesn’t always indicate a higher value for a blue diamond.
 A deep blue-grey diamond, for example, will cost more than a pure, but pale, blue color.
 It is the depth of color that contributes to the value of a blue diamond, rather than the purity.

 The universe is full of radiation.
 Usually, though, it is at levels which pose no threat to us.
 Occasionally, though, a combination of factors conspire to create hot pockets of radiation, including in the earth’s crust.
 If diamond crystals are growing at the time, the radiation causes a green color to appear.

 Large green diamonds are so rare – second only to red diamonds – that the largest fancy, or vivid, one ever sold at auction was only 5.03 carats in weight.
-The selling price gave a per carat value to the diamond of $3.3m.
-This is a record per carat auction price for any colored diamond.
-Larger green diamonds do exist but have a color which has other tones present, or which is paler than the desired vivid shade.
+The selling price gave a per carat value to the diamond of $3.3m, a record per-carat auction price for any colored diamond.
+Larger green diamonds do exist but have a color that has other tones present, or which is paler than the desired vivid shade.

 Red and Pink Diamonds

 Red diamonds are so rare that, for a 30 year period from 1957 to 1987, GIA did not grade a single red diamond.
 Almost all that do exist are under 1 carat, with the largest red diamond ever found being just 5.11 carats.
-This makes red diamonds the most expensive in the world.
+This makes red diamonds the most expensive type of colored diamond in the world.

 A black diamond is actually a white diamond.
 Every flaw or inclusion in a white diamond will affect the resulting clarity grade.
 The more flaws, basically, the less sparkle the diamond has.
 Black diamonds are white diamonds containing an excess of internal flaws.
 There are rarely trace elements which produce the black color, it is simply a case of the light which enters the diamond doesn’t get out again.
 This leads to the perception that the stone is black when it is not.